Bonanza Herd Area

 I didn't want to find them here

-The BLM’s 2015 herd population survey indicates zero horses remaining in this huge area south of Vernal.
+The BLM’s 2015 herd population survey indicated zero horses remaining in this huge area south of Vernal (2017 survey counts 45).
 Officially, the mustangs were removed over a decade ago due to an outbreak of Equine Infectious Anemia and long-term concerns for population viability in this nutrient-challenged terrain.
 I might have abandoned all thoughts of visiting this location had I not heard about Fantasy Canyon, an outcropping of weirdly eroded rock formations occupying a space about the size of a city block in the northwest section of this herd area.
 Why not check it out and see if I can spot any evidence that mustangs still roam this region?

 Crossing the White River, then turning westward just south of a microscopic non-community called Bonanza (official population: 1) to head toward Fantasy Canyon, the scenery quickly morphs into an uninviting expanse of chalky knolls and monochromatically coordinated petroleum holding tanks.
 What if the moon exploded, raining down on a section of the Earth, and extraction companies hurried out to jab their pumps into the gray silt and suck out all the moon juice?
 Well, it might look a lot like this.
 Even the ubiquitous sage looks like it could benefit from a Zoloft prescription.
 I found myself hoping I would not find mustangs here.
 But I did.

 I found this band grazing a vegetated patch about four miles east of the tribal border - almost certainly migrants from that area.
-Most look reasonably healthy to my unqualified eye.
-But a couple don't.
-I won't hide them from you.
-This is the reality of this area.
-I wish they could migrate about ten miles south.
+Most look reasonably healthy, despite the deathly pall of their surroundings, but I desperately wish they could migrate about ten miles south.

-I have sincere reservations about recommending anyone to this area: 1) aesthetically, it’s the least appealing herd area I have seen yet; 2) one could easily get lost in the maze of uncharted well roads winding and branching every which-way; 3) the horses, when you find whatever few may be scrapping for an existence out there, might just break your heart.
+I have sincere reservations about recommending anyone to this area: 1) aesthetically, it’s the least appealing herd area I have seen yet; 2) one could easily get lost in the maze of uncharted well roads winding and branching every which-way; 3) the horses, when you find whatever few may be scrapping for an existence in this bleak terrain, might just break your heart.
 But I committed to documenting every defined herd area when I started this site, so I’ll offer directions to Fantasy Canyon, which is worth a visit for the sheer other-worldliness of it.